 Your doctor has recommended that you have a circumcision.
 This is the removal of the foreskin of your penis.

-Your circumcision is planned to be done whilst you are asleep (under general anaesthetic).
+Your circumcision is planned to be done under local anaesthetic.
+Local anaesthetic will be injected into the base of your penis.
+This will make it numb so that the circumcision can be done without you feeling any pain.
 We may send your foreskin to the laboratory to be looked at under a microscope.